Paying your Semester Bill

 - Two Payment Plan-spreads your semester costs over two equal payment.

 - Pending Financial Aid Deferment Plan-for student who has authorized financial aid that will pay your tuition bill in full but will not arrive until after your due date.

 - Students Employer Reimbursement Plan-used if the students employer is going to reimburse for tuition expenses.

-Failure to do this by the close of business on the due date printed on the bill will result in the assessment of a $300 Late Fee.
+Failure to do this by the close of business on the due date printed on the bill will result in the assessment of a Late Payment Fee.

 The Student Accounts Office is responsible for the assessment and collection of tuition and fees payable to Canisius College.
 All prior financial obligations to the College must be paid in full before registration will be permitted for any new semester.
 If payment or other arrangements are not made, the Assistant Controller has the option of canceling the student’s registration.

 The Student Accounts Office accepts for tuition payments cash, checks (U.S. funds only), money orders, wire transfers, and telephone checks.
 Tuition payment can be paid online by electronic check from your checking or savings account.
 It is the College policy to write the student's ID number on the face of the check or money order to ensure accurate posting.
 By submitting a check, please be aware that you are authorizing Canisius College to use information on your check to make a one time electronic debit from your account at the financial institution indicated on your check.
 This electronic debit will be for the amount on the check.